gangeshbaskerr/DriverDrowsinessDetection-OneAPI/README.md

 <p align="middle"><img src="https://th.bing.com/th/id/R.cfabfe3a83a918b326ede9efb1d7ee8b?rik=sxInqysclnUS1A&riu=http%3a%2f%2fmedia.idownloadblog.com%2fwp-content%2fuploads%2f2015%2f08%2fSteve-Jobs-One-More-Thing.jpg&ehk=VbXo3DNGszgubtTtwYXhvwQyxwDKVJ%2bW7%2b0%2bproDQ%2fM%3d&risl=&pid=ImgRaw&r=0" width="800" height="300">

 1) **Distraction detection :**
-    When no eyes is detected while face is detected, can be called distraction and that can also be added to this model.
+    When no eyes is detected while face is detected, It can be called distraction and that can also be added to this model.

 2) **Alcohol gas detection :**
     The MQ3 alcohol gas sensor is a module used for detecting alcohol, CH4, benzene, gasoline, hexane, CO, and LPG.
 It has a sensitive material namedSnO2 for     alcohol gas detection, This code can be easily pared with MQ3 sensor to extend its detection in drunken driving.